399Hong/FlaskFundamental/README.md

 >The purpose of the form is to allow users to enter a person's ID and then to post it to the Web app.

->  - The content block in  nd person.html should be overridden, and include the following variables in Jinja expressions:
+>  - The content block in find person.html should be overridden, and include the following variables in Jinja expressions:
 >       - handler_url, the URL to post the form to.
 >       - form.csrf_token, a hidden field that stores the form's csrf token.